 people get paid for providing services that are of importance to an ecosystem

-Therefore, simplifying all these jargon, it means that people get paid for providing services that are of importance to an ecosystem.
+Therefore, simplifying all this jargon, it means that people get paid for providing services that are of importance to an ecosystem.
 Such as paying landowners for planting trees.
 Other countries have employed PES; they pay landowners either plant trees or promote water purification.

 Has PES been employed anywhere else?